British Woman Who Joined ISIS In Syria As Teen Is Stripped Of U.K. Citizenship

 The British Nationality Act of 1981 lets the government strip Britons of their citizenship if it would be "conducive to the public good" and if the person wouldn't become stateless as a result.
 Begum's mother is believed to be a Bangladeshi national, which would mean her daughter is also, the BBC said.

-But Akunjee told The Independent that Begum had "never had a Bangladeshi passport," and the Bangladeshi government has no record of her.
-"Our position is that to all practical purposes she has been made stateless," he said.
+But Akunjee told The Independent that Begum had "never had a Bangladeshi passport" and that the Bangladeshi government has no record of her.
+"Our position is that to all practical purposes, she has been made stateless," he said.